sam-mahdi/Peaklist_Assignment_Library/SAPUS/Test_files/Read_Me.md

-These test show both the capabilites of confirming assignments, and assigning peaks even when you only have the i and i-1 Using the SAVUS_sparta_input file with assigned_peak_list file with a threshold of 2, generates this output Diagonal Sum
+These tests show both the capabilites of confirming assignments, and assigning peaks even when you only have the i and i-1 Using the SAVUS_sparta_input file with assigned_peak_list file with a threshold of 2, generates this output Diagonal Sum
 ```